 Do I have to collect provincial sales taxes?

-Businesses operating in provinces with HST only have to register with the federal government and collect the harmonized tax.
+Businesses operating in provinces with the HST only have to register with the federal government and collect the harmonized tax.

-However, if you sell taxable goods and/or services in British Colombia, Saskatchewan, Manitoba or Quebec, you may be required to register with the provincial government to collect the provincial sales tax—called the Quebec Sales Tax in Quebec and the Retail Sales Tax in Manitoba.
+However, if you sell taxable supplies in British Columbia, Saskatchewan, Manitoba or Quebec, you may be required to register with the respective provincial government to collect the provincial sales tax.

-For international customers, if the property or services are supplied outside of Canada, you may not be required to collect sales taxes, as long as they take delivery of the good or services outside of Canada.
-If your international customers make purchases while in Canada, they will have to pay the GST/HST and applicable provincial sales taxes but may be eligible to receive a refund.
+For international customers, if the property or services are supplied outside of Canada, you may not be required to collect the GST/HST or provincial sales taxes.
+If your international customers make purchases while in Canada, they will generally have to pay the GST/HST and applicable provincial sales taxes but may, in certain circumstances, be eligible to receive a rebate.

 What is an input tax credit?

-Once you are registered for the GST/HST, you can recover the GST/HST you have paid or owe for goods and services you acquired, imported or brought into a province in the course of your commercial activities.
-To ensure your claim is accepted, you must have supporting documentation in case your claim is ever challenged.
+If you are a registrant for GST/HST purposes, you may recover the GST/HST paid or payable by you for property and services you acquired, imported or brought into a province in the course of your commercial activities by claiming an input tax credit on your GST/HST return.

-Visit the Canada Revenue Agency’s site for more information.
+Visit the Canada Revenue Agency’s site for more information on input tax credits.